X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain11lighting.md

     }
 ```

-This might look complicated, but I am sure you can understand the first 3 lines which is a new struct can hold a position, a color and a normal, exactly what we need!
+This might look complicated, but I am sure you can understand the first 3 lines which is a new struct can hold a position, a color, and a normal, exactly what we need!
 The bottom of the struct is a little more complex, and we will discuss it in its full detail in [Series 3](Riemers3DXNA3hlsloverview.md).
 For now, think of it as a manual for the graphics card to understand what kind of data is contained inside each vertex.

 This allows us to change our vertex variable declaration to, so replace this in the Properties section: